-No. However, HUD has instituted a financial assessment to be sure that each borrower can pay their taxes and homeowner's insurance, thereby protecting their home from foreclosure due to non-payment.
-LESA, Life Expectancy Set Aside, is a good safeguard which can set money aside for taxes/insurance which can be determined by the lender or borrower.
+No. However, HUD has instituted a financial assessment to determine if borrowers can pay their taxes and homeowner's insurance, thereby protecting their home from foreclosure due to non-payment.
+LESA, Life Expectancy Set Aside, is a good safeguard which sets aside money for taxes/insurance, HOA fees, etc., which is determined by the lender if required and after the financial assessment.
 Your lender will deduct a particular sum of money from the maximum lending limit you qualify for (based on age and life expectancy) and will pay your taxes/insurance for you.
 Some borrowers will be required to have a LESA while others have actually requested it.

-HUD established this new rule so borrowers will never have to fear not meeting their obligations and defaulting on their reverse mortgage .
+HUD established this new rule so borrowers will never have to fear not meeting their obligations as regards taxes and homeowner's insurance and thereby defaulting on their reverse mortgage.
 The LESA can provide peace of mind.
-It's sort of an escrow account as in non-reverse mortgage products.

 How much money can I borrow?

-At present, the maximum lending limit is $726,525, but you'd have to be very old to get all of it.
+At present, the maximum lending limit is $726,525, but you'd have to be very old to get all of that sum.
 The cash out in a Reverse Mortgage depends on a few factors:

 1. age of the youngest borrower

 With the FHA Reverse Mortgage, the older you are, the more money you receive.
 So if your home is worth $726,525, and you are in your nineties, you would receive more proceeds than if you were only in your sixties.
 Typically, you can expect to receive anywhere from 38% to 68% of your home's equity (age 62 to 93 as an age range of how much you'd receive.